rcflorestal/Data-Science-Specialization/Data-Science-Capstone/Peer-Graded/readme.md

 The goal of this project is to carry out an exploratory analysis in three data sets comes from US Twitter, US blogs and, Us news to create a prediction algorithm.
 We applied regex expressions to cleaning the data sets, which included:
 i) Remove non-English characters; ii) Convert all words to lowercase; iii) Removing punctuation, numbers, special characters, and excessive white spaces.
 We also applied some text processing to i) remove stop words; ii) Stemming the text and, iii) Remove URLs.
-This task was carried on by the "sentimentr R package" [1].
+This task was carried on by the R package "sentimentr" [1].
+In the next step, we will develop an app using the R package "shiny".

 ## Summary Data sets